 Patterns of Welfare State Indicators in the EU: Is There Convergence?

-Convergence of social protection objectives and policies in member states is an explicit objective of the EU.
+Convergence of social protection objectives and policies in Member States is an explicit objective of the EU.
 Earlier research has shown that there has indeed been a tendency of convergence of social protection levels over the last decades.
 However, comparative studies frequently use indicators which may not be representative as measures of the welfare state.
-In this paper we have done several convergence tests with the most recent data, using a variety of indicators of social protection: social expenditures, both at the macro and at the program level, replacement rates of unemployment and social assistance benefits and poverty indicators.
-Together, these indicators provide a more broad picture of the evolution of social protection.
+In this article we have done several convergence tests with the most recent data, using a variety of indicators of social protection: social expenditures, both at the macro and at the programme level, replacement rates of unemployment and social assistance benefits and poverty indicators.
+Together, these indicators provide a broader picture of the evolution of social protection.
 Our results are less clear cut than earlier findings.
-We still find convergence of social expenditure in EU-countries over a longer period.
+We still find convergence of social expenditure in EU countries over a longer period.
 However, this trend seems to have stagnated in recent years.
 The evidence is mixed for the other indicators.
 Replacement rates of unemployment benefits converged to a higher level, but social assistance benefits did not.
-Poverty rates and poverty gaps did converge since the mid-1980s, but the levels of both indicators have developed in the opposite direction.
+Poverty rates and poverty gaps have converged since the mid-1980s, but the levels of both indicators have developed in the opposite direction.